iampeterpam/oktastuff/README.md

 5. Then click on Add Group

-# Finalize the Gitlab-runner Server Setup:
+# Finalize the GITLABRUNNERSERVER Setup:

 1. Go back to the GITLABRUNNERSERVER terminal window